 There is no lack of beer festivals in Colorado during the summer, that’s a fact.
 It a downright beerapalooza all summer long!
 There are beer festivals galore – big and small, indoor and outdoor, for profit and for a purpose.
-In seven days we managed to hit two separate beer festivals: the Breckenridge Summer Beer Festival in on Saturday July 13th, and the Hops for Habitat Brewfest on Friday, July 19th.
+In seven days we managed to hit two separate beer festivals: the Breckenridge Summer Beer Festival in on Saturday, July 13, and the Hops for Habitat Brewfest on Friday, July 19.
 How did they stack up?
-Why, we’re so happy you asked….
+We’re so happy you asked…

 Bottom line, the Breckenridge Summer Beer Festival has grown too big to be the same charming beer fest we know and love.
-First, they moved from Main Street location along the lake to a two block span of Ridge Street.
-Yes, this means more space and more breweries, but with this change they also lost much of the charm that made us love this festival.
+First, they moved from Main Street location along the lake to a two-block span of Ridge Street.
+Yes, this means more space and more breweries, but with this change, they also lost much of the charm that made us love this festival.
 Their website says they went from “over 25” breweries in 2012 to “over 30” breweries in 2013.
-Clearly that’s a good thing.
+Clearly, that’s a good thing.
 But what they didn’t say is that they must have sold at least twice as many tickets than previously because there were big crowds and big lines.
-OMG the LINES!
+OMG, the LINES!
 There were long lines for any and every beer.
 At one point we counted over 30 people in line for Goose Island beer.
 I mean, seriously, that is just a buzzkill.
-Unfortunately all that time in line meant we didn’t really see any of the live music, since the stage was set in the middle of the two blocks with the breweries each stretching down the blocks.
-It was get a beer and get back in line, all festival long.
-Eventually we got tired of waiting, left early and just went to Breckenridge Brewery to drink without the wait.
+Unfortunately, all that time in line meant we didn’t really see any of the live music since the stage was set in the middle of the two blocks with the breweries each stretching down the blocks.
+It was getting a beer and get back in line, all festival long.
+Eventually, we got tired of waiting, left early and just went to Breckenridge Brewery to drink without the wait.

 I think it’s safe to say that we all had a great time at Hops for Habitat.
 Oh, and we got to play in teepees!
 Mother-freakin’ teepees!
 It was a blast, all for a good cause, and we will be back next year.
 Until then, we’ll just hang out in these teepees…